DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ### Update an Appointment

-Double-click an appointment to open the appointment editing form.
+- Double-click an appointment to open the appointment editing form

-OR
+- Click an appointment for the appointment tooltip to appear, and then click Edit in the tooltip to open the appointment editing form

-Click an appointment for the appointment tooltip to appear, and then click Edit in the tooltip to open the appointment editing form.
+- Reschedule an appointment by moving it to another cell.
+This functionality will be available after add the `DragDropProvider` plugin

 ### Delete an Appointment